 Well, the exam is not for another eight months.
 If you scored > 200, regardless of your PGY year, you’re in pretty good shape.
 It’s going to get hectic with the end of the residency year coming up and everyone preparing to move up in rank.

 If you scored < 200, you are below the mean.
 Although CREOG will not reveal statistics, we have found that your performance level, regardless of your year, will continue.
 In other words, you PGY3s cannot use the excuse of being post call or on the Oncology service as the reason for poor performance.
 You need to be proactive to improve your score during your chief year.
-If you have scored < 200, or worse yet, < 190, all three years, you need to take corrective measures to improve your test taking skills.
+If you have scored < 200, or worse yet, < 190, all three years, you need to take corrective measures to improve your test-taking skills.
 To simply study more is probably not the solution.
-We can connect you with our Education Specialists, Martin and Jane Jolley, for a one-on-one evaluation.
-Just give us a call.
+Our NEW Test Taking Skills Online Course will teach you the methodology on how to take a test.

 ABOG no longer reports the score for the written board exam.
 Unfortunately, now the only predictor of your performance is your CREOG score.
 Therefore, you must take it very seriously.
-Our November 15-19 Course is the perfect time to prepare your assault, and nail the exam in January.
+Our November 14-18 Course is the perfect time to prepare your assault and nail the exam in January.

 It’s still early in the process, but you’re smart to start thinking about this now.
 Next April will be here before you know it.
 What should you be working on right now?
 If you haven’t done so already, this is a great time to just get organized.
 You should have a clear idea about which project you’re submitting as your thesis.
 Do you have your thesis affidavit signed by your program director?
 You’ll need a copy of that, and PD’s are busy folks, so it might be a good idea to try and snag that signature now.
 It’s also a good time to download the ABOG bulletin so you know exactly how to format your thesis, and your case lists.
 You should also be looking around for interesting cases to compile – it never hurts to have too many cases, you can always comb through the list and choose the best ones later.
 The more you prepare now, the easier it will be when the deadlines approach!

-You have plenty of time so form a study plan now and contact study buddies so that when the time comes, you have all ducks in a row.
+You have plenty of time to form a study plan now and contact study buddies so that when the time comes, you have all ducks in a row.